 We have granted the underwriters an over-allotment option.
-This option, which is exercisable for up to 45 days after the date of this prospectus, permits the underwriters to purchase a maximum of 191,250 additional shares and/or 95,625 additional warrants from us to cover over-allotments, if any.
+This option, which is exercisable for up to 45 days after the date of this prospectus, permits the underwriters to purchase a maximum of 243,000 additional shares and/or 121,500 additional warrants from us to cover over-allotments, if any.
 If the underwriters exercise all or part of this option, they will purchase shares and/or warrants covered by the option at the applicable public offering prices less the underwriting discounts and commissions that appear on the cover page of this prospectus.
-If this option is exercised in full, the total price to the public will be [].
+If this option is exercised in full, the total price to the public will be \$9,324,315 and the total proceeds to us, before expenses, will be \$8,671,613.

 Underwriting Discounts and Commissions.
-We have agreed to pay underwriting discounts and commissions of 7% of the gross proceeds of the offering (equivalent to 7% of the assumed public offering price of \$7.90 per share and \$[0.01] per warrant).
-The following table shows the assumed public offering price, underwriting discounts and commissions and expenses to be paid by us to the underwriters and the proceeds of the public offering, before expenses, to us.
+We have agreed to pay underwriting discounts and commissions of 7% of the gross proceeds of the offering (equivalent to 7% of the public offering price of \$5.00 per share and \$0.01 per warrant).
+The following table shows the public offering price, underwriting discounts and commissions and expenses to be paid by us to the underwriters and the proceeds of the public offering, before expenses, to us.

-Total Per Share Per Warrant Without over- allotment exercise With full over- allotment exercise Assumed public offering price \$ \$ \$ \$ Underwriting discounts and commissions paid by us (7%) Non-accountable expense allowance $(1\%)^{(1)}$ Proceeds before other expenses (2) \$ \$ \$ \$
+Total Per Share e Per Warrant Without over-allotment exercise With full over-allotment exercise Public offering price \$ 5.00 \$ 0.01 \$ 8,108,100 \$ 9,324,315 Underwriting discounts and commissions paid by us (7%) 0.35 (0.0007 567,567 652,702 Non-accountable expense allowance (1%) (1) 0.05 0.0001 81,081 81,081 Proceeds before other expenses (2) \$ 4.60 \$ 0.0092 \$ 7,459,452 \$ 8,590,532

-(1) The non-accountable expense allowance equals to 1% of the gross proceeds of the offering, excluding proceeds from the overallotment option if exercised.

-(2) In addition to the underwriting discounts and commissions and non-accountable expense allowance, we agreed to pay or reimburse the underwriters to cover certain out of pocket expenses of the underwriters in connection with this offering, in an amount of up to \$76,775.
+- (1) The non-accountable expense allowance equals to 1% of the gross proceeds of the offering, excluding proceeds from the overallotment option if exercised - (2) In addition to the underwriting discounts and commissions and non-accountable expense allowance, we agreed to pay or reimburse the underwriters to cover certain out of pocket expenses of the underwriters in connection with this offering, in an amount of up to \$59,775.
 We have paid an advance of \$25,000 to the Representative, and, after the initial filing of the registration statement of which this prospectus forms a part, paid the Representative an additional \$25,000 advance, each of which will be applied against the Representative's accountable expenses in compliance with FINRA Rule 5110(f) (2)(C).
-We estimate that the total expenses of the offering payable by us, including the underwriting discounts and commissions, the underwriters' expenses and non-accountable expense allowance and legal and other expenses will be approximately \$[ ].
+We estimate that the total expenses of the offering payable by us, including the underwriting discounts and commissions, the underwriters' expenses and non-accountable expense allowance and legal and other expenses will be approximately \$1,368,000.